---->

 a source object, and one explanation of that might be something

-area of expanding spheres from it with zero attenuation.
+area of expanding spheres around it.
 The

 surface area of spheres is proportional to the square of their